Car Loans Explained: What to Know Before You Borrow

 What does it mean to be "underwater" on a car loan?

 It means you owe more on the loan than the car is currently worth, which can happen when the debt falls slower than the car depreciates.
+A bigger deposit and a shorter term both reduce the risk.

 Why are secured car loans cheaper?